 The Audi Sport models are petrol-powered only, with the 305bhp S3 propelled by a 2.0-litre, four-cylinder engine.
 The RS3 meanwhile gets a delightful sounding 2.5-litre, five-cylinder unit which punches out 395bhp helping the saloon version to 62mph in 4.1 seconds and on to 155mph.

 Two gearbox options are available on the A3 saloon, either a six-speed manual or seven-speed S-tronic dual-clutch automatic.
 We’ve tried both, and while there’s nothing wrong with the manual option our pick would be the automatic.
 It’s a £1480 option but gives short, clear upshifts and picks up on small pedal movements well.
 There’s some jarring with performance downshifts, but switching to paddle mode quickly negates it.

 The A3 saloon is pricey, but works well as Audi’s entrant into the compact saloon class.
 It’s clearly aimed at bigger markets than the UK, and whether motorists here will be tempted by the Saloon’s styling remains to be seen.
-It’s a competent cruiser, though, and a worthy opponent to rivals such as BMW’s 120i M Sport, Lexus’s IS 250 and Mercedes’ CLA 220 CDI Sport, while it is also a compelling option alongside the classy BMW 3 Series.
+It’s a competent cruiser, though, and a worthy opponent to rivals such as BMW’s 120i M Sport, Lexus’s IS 200t and Mercedes-Benz's CLA 220 CDI Sport, while it is also a compelling option alongside the classy BMW 3 Series.